-Designer supports the following modes:
+Desktop designer supports the following modes:

-- Mode 2: US carriers with postal codes up to 9 digits in length. - Postal Code: US Zip Codes using a single field with 5 or 9 digits, or two fields with 4 or 5 digits. - Mode 3: international carrier with alpha-numeric postal codes with up to 6 digits.
+- Mode 2: US carriers with postal codes up to 9 digits in length. - Postal Code: US Zip Codes use a single field with 5 or 9 digits or two fields with 4 or 5 digits. - Mode 3: international carrier with alpha-numeric postal codes with up to 6 digits.